Walker Hall

 Visit StudentAid.gov to view your Lifetime Eligibility Used (LEU).

 We recommend that students submit a completed Free Application for Federal Student Aid (FAFSA) annually by the March 2 priority deadline for federal, state, and university grant eligibility.
 Students who file by the priority deadline will not experience an overall grant shortage if they have reached their Pell Lifetime Eligibility Used (LEU) limit.
 The total of all grant awards will remain the same.
-Students who submit the FAFSA after the March 2 deadline would not be eligible for state and university grant funds, but will still receive remaining Pell grant eligibility.
+Students who submit the FAFSA after the March 2 deadline will not be eligible for state and university grant funds, but will still receive remaining Pell Grant eligibility.

-As an example, for the 2024-25 academic year, students who have reached their Pell Lifetime Eligibility Used (LEU) limit will see that the Pell grant allocations are higher in quarters/terms where they were eligible to receive the Pell Grant.
+For example, for the 2024-25 academic year, students who have reached their Pell Lifetime Eligibility Used (LEU) limit will see that the Pell Grant allocations are higher in quarters/terms where they were eligible to receive the Pell Grant.
 If the student filed the FAFSA by the March 2 priority deadline, they will receive University Grant funding to cover the shortage created by the Pell limit (see Example 2).
 The annual eligibility remains accurate and the grant totals will remain the same based on full or limited Pell eligibility.

 Examples